itsjunetime/smserver/docs/API.md

 ## `photos`, `offset`, `most_recent`

-if most_recent == "true", this retrieves a list of information about the most recent $photos ($photos is an integer) photos, offset by \$offset ($offset is also an integer). if most_recent != "true", this retrieves a list of the oldest $photos photos, offset by $offset.
+if most_recent == "true", this retrieves a list of information about the most recent $photos ($photos is an integer) photos, offset by \$offset ($offset is also an integer).
+If most_recent != "true", this retrieves a list of the oldest $photos photos, offset by $offset.

 - photos: Parameter is necessary, and value is consequential.
 This must be the number of photos that you want to receive information about, and if it is not an integer, it will be changed to the default number of photos (which is available to set in the settings of the app).
 Setting this to 0 will retrieve 0 photos, and the only way to retrieve all photos would be to set to $photos to an absurdly large number, such as 999999999.
 - offset: Parameter is not necessary, and value is consequential.
 This must be the offset for the list of photos that you want to retrieve.
 For example, if you already retrieved the most recent 100 photos, but want to retrieve info about the next 100 images, you would set offset to 100, and photos to 100 as well.
 This must be an integer, or else it will default to 0.
 - most_recent: Parameter is not necessary, and value is consequential.
 This must be either "true" or "false".
-If it is neither, it will default to true. setting this to false will query the oldest pictures first, and setting it to true or not settings it at all will retrieve the most recent images first.
+If it is neither, it will default to true.
+Setting this to false will query the oldest pictures first, and setting it to true or not settings it at all will retrieve the most recent images first.

 Example queries:
 - /requests?photos=100